core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The additional features of Resource Directory allow sectors to be defined to enable access to a particular set of resources from particular applications.
 This provides isolation and protection of sensitive data when needed.
-Multicast groups may be defined to support efficient data transport.
+Application groups with multicast addresses may be defined to support efficient data transport.

 # Finding a Resource Directory {#finding_an_rd}